kikoyunvic/kikoyunvic/README.md

 - 👋 Hi, I’m @kikoyunvic
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning bash
+- 🌱 I’m currently learning bash script
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kikoyunvic@gmail.com